 All Metro UPWP studies and projects that have a public involvement component require a Public Involvement Plan (PIP) that meets or exceeds adopted public involvement procedures.
+Metro consults with the Metro Committee for Citizen Involvement (MCCI) in the development of individual PIPs.
 Included in individualized PIPs are strategies and methods to best involve a diverse citizenry.
 Some of these may include special public opinion survey mechanisms, translation of materials for non-English speaking members of the community, citizen working committees or advisory committee structures, special task forces, web instruments and a broad array of public information materials.
 Hearings, workshops, open houses, charrettes and other activities are also held as needed.